insen5/cocktail-vision/README.md

 # Cocktail Vision

 A web application that helps you discover cocktail recipes based on ingredients you have available.
 Simply upload a photo of your bar, fridge, or kitchen, and the app will identify ingredients and suggest cocktails you can make.
+Perfect for home bartenders and cocktail enthusiasts!

 ## Features